PenugondaHariSai/OilPricePrediction/README.md

-# Prediction of Cruide Oil prices using Machine Learning Techniques
+# Prediction of Crude Oil prices using Machine Learning Techniques

 ## Objective